-Accordingly, whilst PitC understand the risks of peer on peer abuse and will work proactively to minimise the chances of it happening, the organisation has also developed a Peer on Peer Abuse policy - to deal with allegations of abuse made against a child by another child - for any situations when the Behaviour Code for Children is not the appropriate response.
+PitC understand the risks of peer on peer abuse and will work proactively to minimise the chances of it happening, as well as recognising and responding promptly to the signs if it does occur.

+Whilst in most instances the conduct of a child towards another child will be covered by the Behaviour Code for Children within this Safeguarding Handbook, PitC has also developed a Dealing with Allegations of Peer on Peer Abuse Policy & Procedure to deal with any allegations of abuse - made against a child by another child - for any situations when the Behaviour Code for Children is not the appropriate response.